Member | Established: 1987 | Associate since 1989; Member since 2017

 SMO 2: International Education Standards

-AAT Sri Lanka establishes initial professional development (IPD) and continuing professional development (CPD) requirements for its students and members.
+The Association of Accounting Technicians of Sri Lanka (AAT Sri Lanka) is responsible for establishing initial professional development (IPD) and continuing professional development (CPD) requirements for its students and members.
+The association administers a structured qualification program for Accounting Technicians that includes formal education, practical training, and assessments.

 -